abehidek/abehidek/README.md

 **Hi there, name is Guilherme Hidek Abe, call me by `abe`.**

-currently interested in software enginnering, computer science, infra, FOSS and functional programming in general.
+currently interested in software enginnering, computer science, infra, self-hosting, FOSS and functional programming.

 <!-- currently I'm both Bosch Digital Academy course and SENAI apprentice, working on random side-projects, some of my main interests are software enginnering, computer science, FOSS and functional programming in general. -->